On the diversity of strongly-interacting Type IIn supernovae: The sample

 \subsection{Host galaxies}

 The main characteristics of the host galaxies of the SNe in our sample are summarised in Table~\ref{tab:hosts}.
-The SN host galaxies as retrieved from PS1 in the $r$ band are shown in Fig.~\ref{fig:host}.
+The SN host galaxies as retrieved from the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS, PS1, \citealt{ps1}) in the $r$ band are shown in Fig.~\ref{fig:host}.
 Interestingly, all known hosts are small, probably dwarf galaxies.

 The case of SN~2022wed deserves some discussion, as the SN is close to three IR sources listed on NED (WISEA J072415.72+190456.3, WISEA J072415.05+190455.7, and WISEA J072415.95+190449.4) whose redshifts are unknown.
 Given the angular separation and assuming these galaxies have the same redshift of the SN, the radial distances from the centre of each galaxy would be 11, 15, and 17~kpc, respectively, which allows for the SN to belong to any of them.
 However, in the pre-explosion image produced by stacking PS1 observations between MJD $55182-56638$, a faint source can be seen at the location of the SN (see Fig.~\ref{fig:host}, the bottom right panel).
 Its position is slightly offset from the SN, 0.01 arcsec in right ascension and 0.8 arcsec in declination, which, assuming it is at the same redshift of the SN, gives a radial distance of 1.7~kpc.
-Its FWHM is about 1.3~arcsec, comparable with a point-like source in the image we have.
-We apply a PSF-fit to the source and find an apparent magnitude $r=22.4\pm0.1$~mag, which, if we assume the same redshift of the SN, translates to an absolute magnitude of $-16$~mag, similar to that of the host galaxies of the other SNe in the sample.
+Its Full-Width-at-Half-Maximum (FWHM) is about 1.3~arcsec, comparable with a point-like source in the image we have.
+We apply a Point-Spread-Function (PSF) fit to the source and find an apparent magnitude $r=22.4\pm0.1$~mag, which, if we assume the same redshift of the SN, translates to an absolute magnitude of $-16$~mag, similar to that of the host galaxies of the other SNe in the sample.